 As HDT is a limited therapeutic trial - the dose should be reduced back to conventional levels after a 3-month period unless the (documented) clinical benefits outweigh the risks.
-Supplementary prescribers are not permitted to prescribe high dose antipsychotic therapy.

 The decision to commence a patient on an elective trial of antipsychotic medication at a dose higher than the maximum BNF recommended dose is the responsibility of the patient's consultant.
 Non-medical prescribers should not make the decision to proceed to the use of high dose antipsychotics.